-Where does time time go?
+Where does time go?
 It is already the first day of February.
 In addition to tracking our finances we are reading some great new motivational and investment books.
-We plan to review them once finished.
+We plan to write a review on each once finished.

 “An investment in knowledge pays the best interest.”